Last updated on 20 November 2020

 The ubiquitous female front, the painted, black-clad band.
 Pretty much all sound-alikes, projecting stereotypes, wanting to achieve something that was already achieved yesterday by many and mastered by few.
 Right?
 RIGHT?

 One could indeed think that this is so, but not so fast.
 As always, there is bad, ugly, but also good to be found in the genre.
 Like the dismal SAVN or bands like Sirenia that improve with age and get better at their game.

-Because you have not met Kratos yet; and their Arlechino.
+And then you have not met Kratos yet, and their Arlechino.

-They are now just about to get their second full length album out into the open this May 2016.
-And their punch line is clear: Dark Gothic Metal is being served – at first.
+They are now just about to get their second full-length album out into the open this May 2016.
+And their punch line is clear.
+Dark Gothic Metal is the dish on the menu – at first.
 But then, a little into the album, the style is all of a sudden studded with loads of Progressive undercurrents.
 And this mix is what really got my attention.
-As another added bonus, Kratos really worked on their Beauty and the Beast routine for this album, letting this overused morsel of #metal delight shine in a new light.
+As another added bonus, Kratos really worked on their Beauty and the Beast routine for this album, letting this overused morsel of metal delight shine in a new light.